hashieh/hashieh.github.io/_pages/cv.md

   - /resume
 ---

 This is a short version of my CV.
-My full CV can be downloaded here: <a href="www.dropbox.com/scl/fo/88tgphinc869rw4qku3gh/AA8YQyNe0R3uq1FGXn0gBuQ?rlkey=fjbi7nbcp0w58gzh3vqc4drfs&st=ptzclypk&dl=0">Download CV</a>
+My full CV can be downloaded by clicking the link on the sidebar.

 ## <span style="color: #00579C;">Research Interests</span>
 Monetary Policy, Macrofinance, Chinese Economy, and International Finance